Our Medical Officer of Health

 As a Family Physician, she specialized in the care of immigrant, refugee and HIV-infected populations.
 She continues to practice clinical medicine in Public Health’s Sexual Health Clinic.

-In November, 2013, the Ontario College of Family Physicians (OCFP) bestowed an Award of Excellence to Dr. Salvaterra in recognition of her outstanding service as a member of the OCFP Board of Directors.
-In addition to her role on the OCFP Board, she was a valuable member of the Poverty Committee working on issues of equity and social determinants of health since 2010, and also served on the Environmental Health Committee and Planning and Policy Development Committee.
+In November, 2013, the Ontario College of Family Physicians (OCFP) bestowed an Award of Excellence to Dr. Salvaterra in recognition of her outstanding service as a member of the OCFP Board of Directors and her contributions to several OCFP Committees (Poverty, Environmental Health and Planning and Policy Development).

 She currently participates in a number of local and provincial committees including: